 Process context is all data created, edited, and saved during the execution of a certain process.
 The data is stored in variables.
 The content or value of a variable can be changed during the process execution.
 For example, each time you run a modeled process, it might have different names of contracts and contractors.

 Process variables can be local or obtained from an external system (for example, ELMA BPM).
-The values of the context variables can be obtained from external systems at the process start.
-They can also be transferred from ELMA RPA to an external system at the process end.
+The latter can be done at the process start or at the process end.

 The list of all context variables is displayed on the process card of the Context tab.